 - Tight Fit

-I love the high tech design feature of composite mapping.
+Warmth is exceptional thanks to 3.35 ounces of high-quality 850-fill-power down.
+I love the high-tech design feature of composite mapping.
 Arc’teryx has effectively added a small amount of Coreloft synthetic insulation to areas prone to moisture.
-The synthetic material is vitalized around the shoulders, collar, cuffs, and most importantly underarms.
+It is on the shoulders and underarms to fight off precipitation and sweat.

 - Weight: 12.2 oz